m365corner/m365corner-reporting-tool-community-edition/README.md

 </ul>

-<p><strong>Note:</strong> ensure you <b>turn off the anti-virus real-time scanning</b> before running this command.
-Otherwise, the exe gets quarantined, since it’s not code-signed project yet.
-You should also ensure the <b>anti-virus real-time scanning is turned off</b> every time you run this exe.</p>
 <p>For more info on how to operate the reporting tool, read the <b>help documentation</b>: https://m365corner.com/m365-free-tools/community-edition-techdoc.docx</p>
 <p>For more info on <b>M365Corner Reporting Tool and the reports it has to offer</b>, along with their demos read: https://m365corner.com/m365-free-tools/m365-corner-reporting-tool.html</p>